$M_{0,5}$: Towards the Chabauty-Kim method in higher dimensions: The geometric step

 on $R$-valued points.
 Note that for any $\Gm$-equivariant $R$-cocycle $c$ and $\la \in \Lambda$,

 is homogeneous of weight equal to the weight of $\la$.
 Thus, $\phi^w_\la = 0$ unless $\wt(w) = \wt(\la)$.
 Note also that $\phi^w_\la$ is linear in the subscript, that is

-For future use, we formulate and prove the following proposition in the slightly more general setting of a free graded prounipotent group $\pi(\Si)$ on the graded \footnote{By a ``graded set'' we mean a family of sets indexed by integers.} set
+For future use, we formulate and prove the following proposition in the slightly more general setting of a free graded prounipotent group $\pi(\Si)$ on the \textit{graded set} (i.e. $\ZZ$-indexed family of sets)